 Landia GasMix system installed at California AD facility

-ES Engineering, Irvine, California, has installed Denmark-based Landia’s GasMix system at a food waste-to-energy facility in Chino, California, designed to help boost gas production from the facility’s two anaerobic digesters.
-ES Engineering previously installed Landia chopper pumps at the site…
+(July 2017) ES Engineering of Irvine, California, has installed a GasMix system from Denmark-based Landia at a food waste-to-energy facility in Chino, California, to help boost gas production from the facility's two anaerobic digesters.
+Landia chopper pumps were previously installed at the site by ES Engineering.

-When ES Engineering began managing the Chino plant, the digesters were equipped with top-mounted propeller mixers, but according to Plant Manager Alfredo Ferrin, the amount of mixing being achieved was insufficient…
+When ES Engineering took over the Chino plant, the digesters were outfitted with top-mounted propeller mixers, but the amount of mixing achieved was insufficient, according to Plant Manager Alfredo Ferrin.

 [So, they called in Landia who installed their full mixing system.]

-Designed with an external chopping system that is separated from the pump casing and the impeller to prevent clogging, the Landia chopper pump can work as a standalone unit, but can also be a main component of the Landia GasMix system.
-All chopping is completed before the liquid enters the pump housing, which is designed to reduce wear on the pump casing, impeller and sealing system.
+The Landia chopper pump is designed with an external chopping system that is separate from the pump casing and impeller to prevent clogging.
+Nonetheless, it can be an important part of the Landia GasMix system.
+All chopping is done before the liquid enters the pump housing, reducing wear on the pump casing, impeller, and sealing system.

-Using a combination of biogas and liquid recirculation for the mixing process, all Landia GasMix system mechanical components are externally mounted.
-This is designed to allow inspection and maintenance to be completed without having to enter or open the digester.
+All Landia GasMix system mechanical components are externally mounted and use a combination of biogas and liquid recirculation for mixing.
+This is intended to allow inspection and maintenance to be performed without entering or opening the digester.

 Servicing of the Landia GasMix system can be completed while the biogas production continues uninterrupted. via Mixing California AD facility